devangtomar/github-action-fundamentals/README.md

-# Beginner's Guide to Github Actions 🏁
+# Unleashing the Full Potential of GitHub Actions: A Beginner's Guide 🚀🏁

 This repository contains a beginner's guide to Github Actions, designed for users who are new to the concept of automation with Github.